 Erotophobia is the fear of being in a sexual situation, while fenophobia is the fear of sex in general.
-Mormons are predominantly affected with this disease.
+Mormons are predominantly affected by this disease.
 Just kidding.
 And for reference, geliophobia is the fear of laughter.
-I wonder what the fear for oral sex is?
+I wonder what the fear of oral sex is?
 Tinaphobia?
-Rachelphobia?
 Ba dum tss.
-Gerascophobia is the fear of growing, progress, or evolution.
+Gerascophobia is the fear of growth, progress, or evolution.
 A bibliophobe is someone who is afraid of books or libraries, while uranophobia is the fear of Heaven.
 If you can believe there are actually people that are literally afraid of Heaven!
-Whether you believe in it or not is one thing, but to be afraid of the actual idea, is downright frightening.
+Whether you believe in it or not is one thing, but to be afraid of the actual idea, is downright horrifying.
 Atychiphobia is the fear of failure, which I hear has the largest percentage of undiagnosed cases in the US.

 You shall not pass.
-When caught between two choices, two opposing forces, two complete and utter antithetical anathemas, do you cut off your arm and live or die?
-Forget the odds, but remember the stakes.
-When the walls close in and Chewie is banging on the door while Luke is uselessly trying to barricade them with a pipe, and everyone is screaming what do you do?
-Situations often arise that we find ourselves in, not quite sure how we arrived there, but we can either turn around and go back the way we came or we can hop the fence.
+When caught between two choices, two opposing forces, two complete and utter antithetical anathemas, do you cut off your arm and live, or die?
+Forget the odds; remember the stakes.
+When the walls close in and Chewie's banging on the door and Luke uselessly tries to barricade them with a pipe, everyone is screaming and freaking out what do you do?
+Situations often arise that we find ourselves in not quite sure how we arrived there.
+We can either turn around and go back the way we came or we can hop the fence.
 We stand frozen while it grips us, shaking us down.
-It slams you into submission so fast you’d think it were Royce Gracie or Kurt Angle with the Ankle lock.
-When faced with the Sleeper hold, or The Four figure leg lock, or The Sharpshooter, or The Lion tamer, do you tap out?
+It slams us into submission so fast you’d think it was Royce Gracie or Kurt Angle with the Anklelock.
+When faced with the Sleeper hold, The Figure Four, The Sharpshooter, or dare say it the LION TAMER, do you tap out?

 |Second WWF picture used in this blog.
 Suck it.|

-Do you run away?
-Turn on a dime, scoop up your pants, and leave a Roadrunner-esque puff where you body used to be.
+When you turn around face to face with fear, do you run away?
+Turn on a dime, scoop up your pants, and leave a Roadrunner-esque puff of smoke where your body used to be.
 Peace, see ya later, no thanks, I’m outta here.
 It could be taking that job, moving to that city, or just asking for her number, but for that split second let your mind wander to what would happen if you just, uh, excuse me, but the moment is gone.
 The prospect of doing something and failing, the shame, the disappointment, the pain, is often too much for us to gamble against the quiet safe comfort of our own ineptitude.
 Are we willing to take the risk?
-Sure it may backfire and blowup in our faces, but at least we went for it right?
-What if we shot for the moon, bet the house, swung for the fences, sure it's a long shot, and maybe we were being a bit foolish, but at least we weren’t afraid.
+Sure it may backfire and blow up in our faces, but at least we went for it right?
+What if we shot for the moon, bet the house, swung for the fences, sure it's a long shot, and maybe we were being a bit foolish, but at least we weren’t afraid?

 The judges of fate toss our lives onto a heavily weighted scale every single day.
-Somehow of the countless chances you had to avoid this, you now only have two options.
-Two weapons left in your vast strategic arsenal, neither of which were plan A or B. Do we let it hammer us, stomping and trampling us back into the ground?
+Somehow of the countless chances, you had to avoid this moment, you now stuck with only two options.
+Two weapons left in your vast strategic arsenal, two plans, neither of which were A or B. Do we let it hammer us, stomp and tramples us into the ground?
 Do we let it take the bridge?
-Do we die without a clutching embrace from a fallen comrade with a speech of far away seas and misty childhood nostalgic reverie, cue Taps, and BUH BUH BUHHH...
+Do we die without a clutching embrace from a fallen comrade with a speech of faraway seas and misty childhood nostalgic reverie, cue Taps, and BUH BUH BUH...